SEO for Solicitors: How Law Firms Get Found on Google (2026)

 Solicitor SEO isn't just content and keywords.
 Most law firm websites are built by legal-industry web designers who prioritise aesthetics over performance.
 The result: beautiful sites that load slowly and rank nowhere.

 Speed.
 Run your site through Google PageSpeed Insights.
 Legal sites average 35-45 on mobile (poor).
 The biggest culprits: hero video backgrounds, unoptimised team photos (often 5MB+ each), and bloated WordPress themes.
 Compress images, remove unnecessary scripts, and consider a faster host.
-Every second of load time costs you rankings.
+Google's Core Web Vitals set specific targets: LCP (Largest Contentful Paint) under 2.5 seconds, INP (Interaction to Next Paint) under 200ms, and CLS (Cumulative Layout Shift) below 0.1.
+Most law firm sites fail at least one of these benchmarks.
+Every second of extra load time costs you rankings and enquiries.

 Schema markup.
 Add LegalService schema to your homepage and Attorney schema to individual solicitor profiles.
 Include practice areas, jurisdictions, and office locations.
-Most law firms have no schema at all - adding it gives Google structured data about your firm that competitors aren't providing.
+Most law firms have no schema at all - adding it gives Google structured data about your firm that competitors aren't providing, and strengthens how AI systems understand and represent your services.

 Mobile experience.
 Over 65% of "solicitor near me" searches happen on phones.
 If your contact form doesn't work on mobile, or if visitors need to pinch-zoom to read your practice area pages, you're losing clients before they even consider hiring you.
 Test every page on your own phone.